brikis98/yevgeniy-brikman-homepage/_posts/2013-05-31-10-recipes-for-turning-imperative-java.md

 ## Recipe 4: lazy search

-Imagine you have a List of values and you need to transform each value and find the first one that matches some condition.
+Imagine you have a List of values, and you need to transform each value and find the first one that matches some condition.
 The catch is that transforming the data is expensive, so you don't want to transform any more values than you have to.
 Here is the Java way of doing this: